ChainSafe/engineering-handbook/docs/3_development/4_documentation.md

 Here's an example of how you can deploy your website using GitHub Actions:

-1. [Obtain access to "ChainSafeDev" CloudFlare account](https://github.com/ChainSafe/cloudflare-hosting-mgmt/blob/master/members.tf) if you don't have one already.
+1. If you don't have access to our Cloudflare account, please reach out to your manager/head of department.
 2. Create new Pages project either via CloudFlare Dashboard or [wrangler](https://developers.cloudflare.com/workers/wrangler/install-and-update/)
 3. [Generate CloudFlare API Token](https://github.com/cloudflare/pages-action#generate-an-api-token) and add it to the repository secrets under `CLOUDFLARE_API_TOKEN` name.